 a.
 "God is Judge," writes Aquinas, "because He is Creator," and in Him the judicial and the creative act reach beyond the insignificant duration of time.
 His field of action is eternity.
 Are these the conditions of human government?

 b.
-God has placed side by side with liberty in this life all the correctives, commandments, exhortations, promises, consequences, grace, etc., necessary to protect it in its power for good and thwart it in its power for evil.
+God has placed side by side with liberty in this life all the correctives, commandments, exhortations, promises, consequences, duties, grace, etc., necessary to protect it in its power for good and thwart it in its power for evil.
 He has created domestic society and civil society and invested them with punitive power.
-He commands parents to chastise their children and not to spare the rod (Prov.22); and the Apostle Paul reminds rulers that they don't wield the sword in vain, that they are God's ministers, avengers to execute wrath upon him that does evil (Rom.13).
+He commands parents to chastise their children and not to spare the rod (Prov.22); and the Apostle Paul reminds rulers that they don't wield the sword in vain, that they're God's ministers, avengers to execute wrath upon him that does evil (Rom.13).
 Is it in this sense that human government seeks to imitate God's government?

 Its clearly evident that neither the church nor the State can be charged with intolerance and tyranny when they seek, as they did in the days of Christendom, to regulate the exercise of the human will, and to diminish the facilities for evil and thus prevent men from risking their eternal happiness and welfare.
 Such restrictions, far from being an act of oppression, are, on the contrary, a great benefit to society, facilitating for its members the accomplishment of sacred duty and rendering neglect or violation of sacred duty more difficult.
 These are the benefits which result from the cooperation of church and State when circumstances render it possible.
 By protecting the Church of Christ and prohibiting opposing religions the State doesn't violate man's liberty, but comes to the aid of his weakness by shielding him from error.
 It would clearly be absurd to maintain that it was violating the rights of the human intelligence to teach and enlighten someone so that they're able to distinguish truth from falsehood; why is it any less absurd to claim that it was tyrannical—that it was doing violence to man's will to remove incentives to do evil and help him to attain the good for which he was created?
 It might just as well be said that a bridge is an attempt to interfere with the ability of people to drown in the river beneath it.

 As already noted, the right to be impious, blasphemous, or immoral doesn't exist for man, and the State violates no right when it prevents its subjects from destroying that which is necessary for their eternal happiness, or from weakening all that serves as the basis of civil as well as religious society.
-It is remarkable how readily even many Christian are to admit on the one hand that it isn't violating human liberty to forbid and punish certain crimes, such as assassination, theft, rape, which militate against the temporal welfare of subjects, and, on the other hand, denounce as tyranny all attempt to remove causes that produce or encourage evils still more serious, since they compromise the eternal welfare of these same subjects.
+It is remarkable how readily even many Christian are to admit on the one hand that it isn't violating human liberty to forbid and punish certain crimes, such as assassination, theft, rape, which militate against the temporal welfare of subjects, and, on the other hand, denounce as tyranny all attempts to remove causes that produce or encourage evils still more serious, since they compromise the eternal welfare of these same subjects.